earthrise-media/mining-detector/README.md

 #### Area estimation

-The goal of this work is mine detection rather than area estimation, and our classification operates on square image patches covering around twenty hectares.
+The goal of this work is mine detection rather than area estimation, and our classification operates on square image patches covering around twenty hectares each.
 If the network determines that mining exists within the patch, then the full patch is declared a mine.
 This leads to a systematic overestimation of mined area if it is naively computed from the polygon boundaries.
 Building a segmentation model to delineate mine boundaries could be a useful extension of this work.

 ## Journalism